derekevans/k8s_example/README.md

 # k8s_example
-This repo simulates deploying a Kubernetes cluster running a Flask app on a Linux machine.
-Cluster nodes will be virtual machines generated via the mutlipass tool.
+This repo demonstrates deploying a Kubernetes cluster running a Flask app on Linux virtual machines.

 ## Dependencies